 There are a number of applications which must be completed and submitted as you go through the process of applying for various types of financial aid.
 There are also deadlines to consider, the possibility of Federal Verification, and things which you can do to make the process go more smoothly.

 Applications to be Completed

-- Penn College Financial Aid Application (FAA) – This is part of your Application for Admission.
+- Penn College Financial Aid Authorization (FAA) – This is part of your Application for Admission.
 Students that attend in any one year will have a FAA automatically generated for the following year by the end of November.
 Returning students must review and make any necessary updates to subsequent years' FAAs via the Student Information System (SIS).
 If you cannot access SIS, you can submit the FAA from our forms page.
 We must have a valid FAA on record in order to consider you for any type of financial aid.

 - Free Application for Federal Student Aid (FAFSA) – You submit this online via the U.S. Department of Education's FAFSA site.
 Use Penn College's Federal School Code of 003395.
 In order to submit, both student and parent (of a dependent student) need a FSA ID, which you should apply for at least a few days before starting your FAFSA.
 The FAFSA is the initial application used by college students across the country for grants, students loans, work-study, and other forms of aid.